Jeunese/jeunese.github.io/docs/guidelines.md

 ### Be human

-Keep your tone friendly, informal, and natural, even if relaying technical information to more tech-savvy users:
+Be personal and conversational, even if relaying technical information to more tech-savvy users.

+**Keep your tone informal and natural:**

 -  Use everyday language.
 -  Talk *to* users, not at them.